bogdanaks/cryptonacademy/README.md

-# Test task on cryptonacademy
+# Test task for cryptonacademy

 Try running some of the following tasks: